How to Improve Your Email Marketing Performance

 - Click-through rate (CTR): The percentage of people who click on a link or call to action in your email compared to the number of people who receive it

-- Click-to-open rate (CTO): The percentage of people who click on a link or call to action in your email compared to the number of people who open it.
+- Click-to-open rate (CTOR): The percentage of people who click on a link or call to action in your email compared to the number of people who open it.

-According to a study by GetResponse, the average email open rate across all industries is 22%, and the average CTR is 3.9%.
-In an analysis of emails sent on their own platforms, Constant Contact saw an average open rate of 18%, and MailChimp 22%.
-MailChimp’s emails had an average CTR of 2.7%.
-If you’re also measuring CTO rate, a good range to aim for is 10%-15%.
+According to a 2019 study by GetResponse, the average email open rate across all industries in the United States is 18.39%, and the average CTR is 2.78%.
+In a 2019 analysis of emails sent on their own platforms, Constant Contact saw an average open rate of 13.94%, and MailChimp 21.33%.
+MailChimp’s emails had an average CTR of 2.62%.
+If you’re also measuring CTOR, a good range to aim for is 10%-15%.

 Open and click rates depend on a wide range of factors, including industry.
-According to MailChimp, emails about art, government, hobbies, and religion have the highest open rates, and click rate is highest in the fields of hobbies, media and publishing, government, and photos and videos.
-For Constant Contact, the highest open rates were in the areas of religion, civic/social memberships, and primary and secondary education.
-The emails in the publishing and transportation industry received the most clicks.
+According to MailChimp, emails about art, government, hobbies, and religion have the highest open rates, and click rate is highest in the fields of hobbies, media and publishing, government, and games.
+For Constant Contact, the highest open rates were in the areas of religion, primary and secondary education, and government agencies or services.
+The emails in the transportation and publishing industries received the most clicks.